vishalanandl177/DRF-API-Logger/README.md

 ```python
 DRF_LOGGER_INTERVAL = 10  # In Seconds, Default to 10 seconds if not specified.
 ```
+Note: The API call time (added_on) is timezone aware datetime object.
+It is actual time of API call irrespective of interval value or queue size.
 ### Skip namespace
 You can skip the entire app to be logged into the database by specifying namespace of the app as list.
 ```python